purplesands/application_assignment/readme.md

 Please include the url to your forked repository with the fixed webserver in your application to Inclusion's program.

+## Instructions

+To run the webserver, run the following command in the main directory:

+        npm install
+        node index.js

+Then go to [localhost:3000](localhost:3000) in your web browser.
+Reloading the page will produce a new random quote.

 ## References

 - [Random Movie Quotes NPM Docummentation](https://www.npmjs.com/package/random-movie-quotes)